section-engineering-education/engineering-education/articles/introduction-to-random-forest-in-ml/index.md

 [Image Source: Javatpoint](https://static.javatpoint.com/tutorial/machine-learning/images/random-forest-algorithm2.png)

 ### Regression in Random Forest
 Regression is the other task performed by a random forest algorithm.
-A random forest regression follows the concept of a simple regression.
+A random forest regression follows the concept of simple regression.
 Values of dependent (features) and independent variables are passed in the random forest model.

 Random forest regressions can be run in various programs such as [SAS](https://en.wikipedia.org/wiki/SAS_(software)), R, and python.
 In a random forest regression, each tree produces a specific prediction.
 The mean prediction of the individual trees is the output of the regression.
-This is unlike in random forest classification, whose output is determined by the mode of the class of the decision trees.
+This is unlike in random forest classification, whose output is determined by the mode of the decision trees' class.

 Although random forest regression and linear regression follow the same concept, they differ in terms of functions.
-The function of a linear regression is in the form of y=bx + c, where y is the dependent variable, x is the independent variable, b is the estimation parameter, and c is a constant.
+The function of linear regression is y=bx + c, where y is the dependent variable, x is the independent variable, b is the estimation parameter, and c is a constant.
 The function of a complex random forest regression is like a [blackbox](https://en.wikipedia.org/wiki/Black_box).

 ### Applications of Random Forest
 Some of the applications of the random forest include: